 Spookiest Places in Europe with a Literary Connection

-While the entire region of Transylvania is worthy of your attention, the small city of Sighisoara particularly stays in my mind.
-On the surface, the vibrant streets of brightly painted historical architecture and medieval buildings make it a sweet, Instagram-worthy place.
-But those with knowledge of where real vampires hang out in Europe know it is famous for another reason – supposedly, Sighisoara is the birthplace of Dracula!
+While the entire region of Transylvania is worthy of your attention, the small city of Sighisoara is memorable.
+On the surface, the vibrant streets of brightly painted historical architecture and medieval buildings make it a charming, Instagram-worthy place.

-Located in the mysterious region of Transylvania is one of the spookiest places in Europe – Bran Castle, aka Dracula’s Castle.
+One of the spookiest places in Europe is located in the mysterious region of Transylvania – Bran Castle, aka Dracula’s Castle.
 For anyone unfamiliar with Dracula, it is an 1897 gothic horror novel written by the famous writer Bram Stoker.
 In the novel, Count Dracula is a horrific vampire that does all sorts of gruesome things to his prey.
 Based on the description of the castle in the novel, it was believed (though erroneously) that Bran Castle is the home of Dracula.

-However, it isn’t surprising that people believed Bran Castle was the home of Dracula.
-The menacing exterior, the dilapidated facades, and the odd tombstone all create a very ominous environment.
+It’s not surprising that people believed Bran Castle was the home of Dracula.
+The menacing exterior, the dilapidated facades, and the odd tombstone create a very ominous environment.
 Though summer is arguably the best time to visit Romania, we recommend you visit in late fall or winter if you want to feel the spookiness of Bran Castle.
 The added gloom of those seasons will enhance the mystique of the castle and create an eerie atmosphere.

 If you are visiting Romania during Halloween, Bran Castle holds its annual Halloween party inside the castle.
 It is a great way to get your spook on and learn about the interesting history of Transylvania!

-The Paris Sewer Museum details along 500m of their tunnels the history of the sewer system in Paris, from Roman times to the current network which dates from the 19th century.
-To do so, there are educational boards, interactive screens, some models, and old machines and you can also walk along some of the spooky tunnels running below the streets of Paris.
+The 500m tunnels of the Paris Sewer Museum detail the history of the Paris sewer system, from Roman times to the current network, which dates from the 19th century.
+There are educational boards, interactive screens, models, and old machines.
+You can also walk along spooky tunnels below the streets of Paris.

-In the Paris Sewer Museum, you are also going to learn some interesting anecdotes, like when the workers found a crocodile or the chapters of Victor Hugo’s novel Les Misérables that take place in these tunnels.
+You will also learn interesting anecdotes, like when the workers found a crocodile or the chapters of Victor Hugo’s novel Les Misérables set in these tunnels.

 When it comes to the spookiest places in Europe, Edinburgh sets the standard.
 The Scottish capital is one of the most haunted cities in the world!
 Ghosts, witches, horror stories… it has it all!

 There are so many spooky stories about Edinburgh!
-If you’d like to discover the most famous ones, make sure to go on a ghost tour.
-There are several tours running in Edinburgh Old Town at night (yes! it’s always better when it’s dark!).
+If you’d like to discover the most famous ones, go on a ghost tour.
+Several tours run in Edinburgh Old Town at night (yes! it’s always better when it’s dark!).
 You will discover some small alleyways and crazy murder stories, places where witches were killed, and the Greyfriar’s Kirkyard.

-This graveyard is known in the entire world for 2 things: it’s one of the Harry Potter sites in Edinburgh and it’s one of the most haunted graveyards in the world.
+This graveyard is known in the entire world for two things: it’s one of the Harry Potter sites in Edinburgh and one of the most haunted graveyards in the world.

 Just next to it, you will find the Covenanters’ Prison.
-Loads of prisoners died there back in the days.
-Since then, loads of inexplicable attacks have happened which is why the gates are now closed.
-You can still look at it from the outside though.
+Loads of prisoners died there back in the day.
+Since then, loads of inexplicable attacks have happened, which is why the gates are now closed.
+You can still look at it from the outside, though.

 As fascinating as these ghost stories are, Edinburgh is also an awesome European destination for culture and Harry Potter lovers.
-The old town is beautiful, and you will find amazing Scottish landmarks such as Edinburgh castle.
+The old town is beautiful, and you will find amazing Scottish landmarks like Edinburgh castle and the Royal Mile.